Triggered-Happy/tutorials/asyncio/lesson2/part3.md

 # Asyncio - lesson 2.3

-Look at the following lines of code.
+The following code is one suggestion to improve the problem from the previous exercise.
+Look at the following lines of code:

 ```
 import time